-Control Some simple precautions can prevent spider bites, especially in areas known to have populations of potentially harmful spiders.
+Some simple precautions can prevent spider bites, especially in areas known to have populations of potentially harmful spiders.
 Limit the entry of spiders into the house by installing screens and weather stripping around doors and windows with tight fits.
 Seal all cracks and crevices in the foundation, attic, around pipes, etc. as well.
-Clear clutter and junk from in and around the home to eliminate hiding places for spiders and their invertebrate prey.
-Don't stack firewood beside the house for the same reasons.
-Clean closets, attics, basements, and other storage areas regularly to discourage spiders from taking up residence in them.
+Clear clutter and junk around the home to eliminate hiding places for spiders and their invertebrate prey.
+Don't stack firewood beside the house.
+Clean closets, attics, basements, and other storage areas regularly to discourage spiders from living there.
 Vacuum regularly behind and underneath furniture and large appliances.
-Consider removing bed skirts, furniture slipcovers that reach the floor, or long draperies that may conceal spiders.

-Wear long sleeves and gloves when moving firewood or other items that may harbor spiders, such as cardboard boxes, stored papers, or anything left undisturbed for a length of time.
-Long sleeves and gloves are also a good idea when doing yard work.
-Shake out clothing, towels, or bedding before use.
-Also shake out your shoes or gloves before putting them on.
+Consider removing bed skirts, furniture slipcovers, and long drapes that may conceal spiders.
+Wear long sleeves and gloves when moving firewood, cardboard boxes, stored papers, or anything left undisturbed for a length of time.
+Wear long sleeves and gloves when doing yard work.
+Shake out clothing, shoes, towels, bedding before use.
 Spiders cannot bite through fabric, but they may bite if trapped or pressed directly against the skin.
 Sticky traps are effective in monitoring spider populations and may help reduce their numbers inside buildings.
-Individual spiders can be killed with a fly swatter or with an aerosol insecticide spray.
+Use a fly swatter or an aerosol insecticide to kill individual spiders.
 Insecticides with residual activity can be applied for spider control, but sealing any entry points into the home and removing potential hiding places is a more effective strategy for controlling spiders.

+Life Cycle

-Life Cycle Females deposit their eggs in off-white silken sacs about 8 mm (0.33 inch) in diameter in secluded, dark places.
+Females deposit their eggs in off-white silken sacs about 8 mm (0.3 inch) in diameter in secluded, dark places.
 Spiderlings emerge in 24-36 days and leave the egg sac.
 Development is slow, influenced by weather conditions and food availability.
 They reach maturity in 10 to 12 months and can survive long periods of time without food or water.